 Most people we interact with will not pick up on small tooth-width discrepancies.
 But the patient and dentist both need to consider this possibility before treatment is begun.

-Our “after” picture also illustrates some shape changes for the remainder of this person’s upper front teeth.
-In regard to making them, the biting edge of the patient’s center right tooth could probably be brought into alignment just by trimming it with a dental drill.
+2) Making corrections for the shape of other teeth. – Our “after” picture also illustrates some shape changes for the remainder of this person’s upper front teeth.
+In regard to making them, the biting edge of the patient’s center-right tooth could probably be brought into alignment just by trimming it with a dental drill.
 The shape of other aspects of this tooth, as well as others, could be refined and idealized with the addition of dental bonding.